Laviska Shenault Jr. Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Season Stats

-- So far this season, 16.3% of the 572 passes thrown by his team have gone Shenault's way.

-- Shenault has seen the ball thrown his way seven times in the red zone this season, 15.6% of his team's 45 red zone pass attempts.
+- With seven targets in the red zone this season, Shenault has been on the receiving end of 15.6% of his team's 45 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Shenault's matchup with the Colts.